Chow polynomials of rank-uniform labeled posets: Introduction

 \subsection{Acknowledgments}

-We thank the Institute for Advanced Study in Princeton, especially the organizers and participants of the special year on Algebraic and Geometric Combinatorics, during which this collaboration was initiated.
-During the early stages of the project, LF was a Minerva Research Fellow at the IAS, and SL was partially supported by the NSF Grant DMS-1926686 at the IAS.
+We thank the organizers and participants of the special year on Algebraic and Geometric Combinatorics at the Institute for Advanced Study, during which this collaboration was initiated.
+We benefited from helpful conversations with Spencer Backman, Petter Br\"{a}nd\'{e}n, Mark Goresky, Matt Larson, Jonathan Leake, Jacob Matherne, Karola M\'{e}sz\'{a}ros, Shayan Oveis Gharan, David E Speyer, and Lorenzo Vecchi.
+We are grateful to Christos Athanasiadis and Petter Br\"{a}nd\'{e}n for suggestions that improved the manuscript.
+During the early stages of this project, LF was a Minerva Research Fellow at the IAS, and SL was supported by the NSF Grant DMS-1926686 at the IAS.